cyclejs-community/component-combinators/documentation/m.md

   - if one contract fails, an exception is raised
 2. children-independent sinks are generated by calling `makeOwnSinks` (default value is null)
 3. additional sources and settings are generated via `makeLocalSources`, and `makeLocalSettings`
-  - `makeLocalSources` returns the extra sources to add to the `sources` passed in parameter to the computed parent component.
+  - `makeLocalSources` returns the extra sources to **INJECT** sources to the `children components`, which will be added to the sources passed in parameter by the parent component.
 If not present, no extra sources are added. `makeLocalSources` is called with the sources passed to the parent component and the merged settings
-  - `makeLocalSettings` returns the extra settings to add to the settings passed in parameter to the computed parent component.
+  - `makeLocalSettings` returns the extra settings to **INJECT** to the settings passed in parameter to the computed parent component.
     - If not present, no extra settings is added.
     - The local settings are computed from the merge of the computed parent component settings and  the `m` factory settings.
     - The local settings added have the lowest priority in case of conflict (cf. section on settings prioritization).
     - The settings passed in parameter to the computed parent component have the maximum priority.
     - the computed parent component settings have a priority between the two.
 4. the `computeSinks` reducing function computes the parent sinks from the children-independent sinks, merged sources, merged settings, and array of children.

 ## `m :: CombineAllSinksSpecs -> Settings -> Array<Component> -> Component`
 ### Types